nlorjuelas/tls/CONTRIBUTING.md

 ### Making changes carefully, first

-Unfortunately it's not awfully easy to preview your changes before they go live, with GitHub's online editor.
+It's not awfully easy to preview your changes before they go live, unfortunately, using GitHub's online editor.
 If you're making small changes, you can probably envision what effect edits to the HTML will have on the webpage, but if you really want to preview your changes before committing them, you can:

 1. Fork the `tls` repository to your own user account (by going to the repository's [main page](https://github.com/linguistics/tls) and clicking the "Fork" button)
 2. Make the changes to that copy (fork) of the code, and commit.
 This won't change the upstream (main) [website](http://linguistics.github.io/tls/).